Open an Account

 Understanding the Fees and Charges of Demat Account

-Before opening a Demat account it is important to understand the various fees and charges associated with your Demat and Trading accounts so that you can make informed investment decisions.
+Demat account opening it is important to understand the various fees and charges associated with your Demat and Trading accounts so that you can make informed investment decisions.
 The fees and charges are usually calculated as a percentage of the transaction value or a fixed amount.
 It is important to differentiate between the different fees and charges and their impact on the overall cost of trading.
 For example, brokerage charges are based on the value of the transaction, while AMC charges are fixed.

 Factors that Affecting your Fees and Charges of Demat Account